• Skip to main content

 Climbing the dome costs €8 if you take the stairs or €10 by elevator.
 We recommend taking the elevator.
 Find out everything you need to know about how to climb St. Peter’s Dome.

-To gain access you’ll have to abide by the Vatican dress code.
-Cover your shoulders and avoid shorts and short dresses and skirts.
-We know that Rome gets hot in the summer, we suggest bringing a light scarf to wrap around yourself when you need to.
+To gain access, you’ll have to abide by the Vatican dress code.
+Cover your shoulders and knees and try to avoid shorts, short dresses, and skirts.
+We know that Rome gets hot in the summer, so we suggest bringing a light scarf to wrap around yourself when you need to.

 Hats, food, and metal tools like knives and scissors are also not allowed.
 The security check includes metal detectors.